rardoz/wekinator-earth-sounds/README.txt

 ### Outputs for Wekinator

-There are 68 outputs genernerated from the midi controls.
+There are 68 outputs generated from the midi controls.

 1. output 1 - 235 classes that chooses the type of instrument to play for the first row of midi controls.
 2. output 2 - 235 classes that chooses the type of instrument to play for the first row of midi controls.